 When your player exists prone, and you have a backup toad ready

-How to use this monster as an encounter
+How to use te giant Toad as an encounter

 An obvious one, but I just don’t see enough Swamps in DnD campaigns.
 I get it, there just aren’t enough awesome swamp monsters.
 However, this is a good monster to introduce your players to a swamp battle with some unique mechanics like swallowing.
 These are one of the weaker CR1 monsters, so they aren’t too crazy to fight against, definitely if you compare them to Crag Cats.